 Addressing the multiple forms of addiction

 When someone is addicted to multiple substances, they may need treatment that addresses each substance individually and then within the framework of one another.
 For example, someone who has a problem with crack abuse may also have an issue with alcohol dependence.
 Different forms of substance abuse often occur along with one another.
 A treatment facility and inpatient rehab or outpatient rehab program will have to be equipped to deal with simultaneous addictions.

 A big question when someone is searching for a rehab facility for addiction recovery is often how inpatient vs. outpatient programs compare to one another.
 Before someone can start treatment for crack addiction, they will usually require a medical detox.
 Medical detox can be something that occurs as part of an inpatient or residential treatment.

-During a medical detox, the symptoms of withdrawal from crack can be managed under the supervision of medical professionals.
+During medical detox, the symptoms of withdrawal from crack can be managed under the supervision of medical professionals.
 Following a full detox, the actual treatment portion of crack addiction rehab can begin.
 The specific treatment modalities and approaches will vary, depending on the specific rehab center and the patient’s individual treatment plan.

 Looking at the statistics

 Sometimes, looking at the crack rehab success rate can seem like treatment isn’t effective.
 In reality, treatment for addiction is often effective for many people, but some concepts should exist in the treatment approach.
 For crack rehab to be successful, the following elements are important:

 - Crack addiction rehab should be based very much on the individual.
 Personalized addiction treatment plans are essential to improve the likelihood that rehab will be successful.
 Over time, addiction treatment plans may evolve with the needs of the patient.

 - It’s important that rehab for crack users lasts for an adequate amount of time.
 Short-term treatments are typically not effective for users of drugs like crack.